Boeing 777X Revamp May Be A Year Away

 But if sales of the rival continue at a relatively sedate pace, Boeing will want to avoid moving too quickly and disrupting sales of its current-generation 777-300ER, while trying to catch the replacement cycle of 747-400s due to retire around the end of the decade, industry sources said.

 Additionally, Boeing wants to be certain, before settling on the performance and economics of its 777X, that Airbus plans no further design tweaks to the A350-1000 to boost sales.
 Airbus has said it is happy with the design and there will be no further redesigns.

 The A350-1000, the biggest member of the A350 family, is a new carbon composite design boasting fuel savings over the 777-300ER.

 Boeing has limited margin for error.
-It also is juggling other complex programs such as the 787 and the stretched 747-8.
-Airbus, too, has big programs under way, including smaller A350 versions and A380 superjumbo derivatives.
+It also is juggling other complex programmes such as the 787 and the stretched 747-8.
+Airbus, too, has big programmes under way, including smaller A350 versions and A380 superjumbo derivatives.